 Are music and dancing going to be part of the celebration at your Tahoe South wedding reception?
 If the answer is “yes,” there’s a tradition you’ll probably include: the Mother-Groom dance.

-Whether the groom and his mom will be on the dance floor at the Beach Retreat & Lodge, the Lake Tahoe Resort Hotel, the Hard Rock Café Lake Tahoe, Edgewood Tahoe or The Landing Resort & Spa, trying to come up with the perfect song may be the biggest challenge.
+Whether the groom and his mom will be on the dance floor at the Beach Retreat & Lodge, the Lake Tahoe Resort Hotel, the Golden Nugget Hotel & Casino Lake Tahoe, Edgewood Tahoe or The Landing Resort & Spa, trying to come up with the perfect song may be the biggest challenge.

 A Gift To Mom

 As Jim Croce once sang (spoiler alert: possible song selection), “I’ll have to say I love you in a song.”
 “The groom can create a lasting memory with his song choice.
 It can communicate a son’s poignant thank-you or a mother’s hope for his future, bringing a tear to the eye.

 Or the song can be a light-hearted flashback with everyone smiling and singing along.
 Beyond the message, there are some other variables to consider, such as Mom’s preferred tempo and musical style.
 Does she like classic rock, pop, R & B, country?
 Will she want to rehearse or be spontaneous?
 Would she like to surprise your guests with a dance-off?

 Narrowing It Down